kimipooh/googlephoto_timestamp_update/README.md

 brew install jq

 Use the jq command to read the necessary data from the JSON file, and then use exiftool to correct the file's timestamp.

+Please note:
+The following are not supported:
+1. When the file name is too long and the meta information file is renamed by Google.
+2. Live Photos (when still images and videos are generated as a pair; videos are not supported).

 # Processing flow